 Will you recommit, too?
 Define and detail your ideal daily rituals and recommit yourself to them, if you're ready - and maybe even if you aren't ready.

 In support of us and our rituals, I embedded two videos below.
-I also created a daily-rituals page featuring items that may support our rituals.
+I also added items to my favorite-things page that may support our rituals.

 Mental Resistance: Why you feel "stuck": The Holistic Psychologist